Privacy & Data Handling

 |---|---|---|---|

-| Marketing | marketing | marketing: true | Enables UTM parameter storage and campaign attribution |
+| Analytics | analytics | analytics: true | Analytics beacons, the persistent visitor ID, and campaign attribution (UTM storage) |

 - Send consent to the SDK immediately after your CMP loads